 Mexico has destinations to suit all ages and interests.
 Before you decide to buy an all-inclusive vacation you should consider your options.
 Look into Mexico's most popular beach destinations to decide which one will best suit your needs and interests.

 What Type of Vacation Do You want to Take?

 All-inclusive resorts in Mexico are often geared toward a specific crowd.
 If you're traveling as a couple you may not want to stay at a resort that's over-run with children.
 And if you're traveling as a family, you want to be sure the resort you choose has plenty of activities for the youngsters.
 Also, consider the size of the resort -- do you want to stay at a huge resort with thousands of rooms, or do you prefer a more intimate setting?

 Be sure to read plenty of reviews of the resort you've chosen before you make a final decision.
-You'll find plenty of hotel reviews on the About network (just type in the name of the hotel in the search box at the top of the page), and on sites like Tripadvisor that have traveler reviews.
+You'll find plenty of hotel reviews on this site, (just type in the name of the hotel in the search box at the top of the page), and on sites like Tripadvisor that have traveler reviews.
 Be sure to read many reviews to get a consensus - not everyone will enjoy a hotel, but if the majority of people do, that's a good sign!